7 Signs You Need Methylation Support

 - contain too much betaine (TMG)

 While folate, vitamin B12, and betaine are essential for methylation, they are not the only nutrients needed.
 Just because you have sufficient folate and vitamin B12, doesn’t mean your methylation cycle is functioning well!

-If you know you need some hefty methylation support, try HomocysteX Plus which contain active forms of four essential B-vitamins to synergistically support methylation and normal homocysteine metabolism.*
+If you know you need some hefty methylation support, try HomocysteX Plus.
+It contains active forms of four essential B-vitamins to synergistically support methylation and normal homocysteine metabolism.†

-If you’re wanting to gently optimize your methylation as you are too sensitive to most methylation support supplements, consider Methylate.
+If you’re wanting to gently optimize your methylation (e.g. if you are too sensitive to most methylation support supplements), consider Methylate.†

 Methylate was created by Dr. Ben Lynch to address the need for an easy-to-take vitamin that supports methylation quickly, comprehensively, and gently.
-This lower dose of methylation support is the solution for those of you who are sensitive to the higher doses found in most supplements.
-This gentle dosage allows you to optimize rather than overwhelm your methylation cycle.
-By supporting methylation gently, common unpleasant side effects of taking methylation support may be lessened or prevented completely.*
+This lower dose of methylation support is ideal if you are sensitive to the higher doses found in most supplements.
+The gentle dosage allows you to optimize rather than overwhelm your methylation cycle.
+By supporting methylation gently, common unpleasant side effects of taking methylation support may be lessened or prevented completely.†

-Methylate come in an easy-to-take and tasty chewable tablet.
-We’ve included active forms of folate, vitamin B12 and nine other targeted nutrients to help support and optimize healthy methylation processes throughout the body.
+Methylate comes in an easy-to-take and tasty chewable tablet.
+We’ve included active forms of folate, vitamin B12, and nine other targeted nutrients to help support and optimize healthy methylation processes throughout the body.†

 - Optimal Liposomal Glutathione or Optimal Liposomal Glutathione Plus